Skip to Content

 7. "Hank's Dirty Laundry" (2x17)

 When Hank learns that a dirty movie was rented under his name, he's determined to clear his squeaky-clean reputation.
 Refusing to let the matter slide, he goes on a crusade to prove his innocence, dragging Peggy, Dale and even the video store clerk into the mess.
-Things spiral as Hank's obsession grows, leading him to surveillance tactics and late-night stakeouts.
+Things spiral as Hank's obsession grows, leading him to parking lot protests and landfill stakeouts.
 This episode is an amusing look at Hank's relentless sense of decency and how far he'll go to defend it — a classic King of the Hill tale of small town scandal and big-time overreactions.

 6. "The Bluegrass Is Always Greener" (6x09)